Planning Permission for Containers in Bournemouth

 When Planning Permission May Be Required

-• The container is used for residential or commercial purposes (e.g. office, café, workshop).
+• The container is used for commercial, retail, office, workshop, hospitality, or residential purposes.

-• It remains on-site for more than 28 consecutive days.
+• The unit remains in place for more than 28 consecutive days.

-• It is visible from public roads or alters the local appearance.
+• The container is visible from public roads, footpaths, or neighbouring properties.

-• It is placed within a conservation area or near listed buildings.
+• The site is located inside a conservation area or near a listed building.

-• It is connected to services such as electricity, water, or drainage.
+• The unit is connected to electricity, water, drainage, heating, or telecommunications.

 When Planning Permission Is Not Usually Required